At the Visiting Nurse Service of New York (VNSNY), we are committed to treating every patient with empathy, courtesy, and respect.

 VNSNY in partnership with Brooklyn Community Pride Center and Griot Circle, is offering a safe space to the LGBTQ+ community, to share their experiences and hear from others who might be going anxiety, grief and a feeling of loss during the COVID-19 pandemic.

 For patients undergoing gender affirmation surgery, VNSNY provides specialized home care services by a team of over 250 clinicians who have been specially trained in transgender health and gender affirming post-surgical care.
 Our goals include creating a care plan to meet each individual’s unique needs, providing a safe space for patients to recuperate fully at home and helping to ensure that the transgender patient feels they are cared for by a knowledgeable and culturally sensitive clinician.

 An estimated 122,400 older New Yorkers identify themselves as lesbian, gay, bisexual, or transgender.
-Our goal at the Visiting Nurse Service of New York is to comprehensively support the home health care needs of LGBT older adults in the city.
-We are committed to providing high quality, culturally sensitive care for LGBT older adults.
-VNSNY is proud to have its own LGBT Advocacy Group made up of staff from all parts of our organization, with the goal of ensuring the best possible home care support for LGBT older patients.
+Our goal at the Visiting Nurse Service of New York is to comprehensively support the home health care needs of LGBTQ older adults in the city.
+We are committed to providing high quality, culturally sensitive care for LGBTQ older adults.
+VNSNY is proud to have its own LGBTQ Advocacy Group made up of staff from all parts of our organization, with the goal of ensuring the best possible home care support for LGBT older patients.

 For more information about any of VNSNY services, please call the VNSNY Customer Care Center at: 1-888-VNS-1-CALL (1-888-867-1225)